java-tips/spring-gradle-docker/README.md

 # spring-gradle-docker
  \
 This tip is for use gradle with spring-boot in docker. \
-Is very easy for use that.
+It is very easy to use that.
 Below I'll show you how you can build your application. \
  \
 Fist step: \
 Build the docker image \